Notice of Pre-AIA or AIA Status

 6. The system of claim 1, wherein the catholyte is in fluid connection to a source of further catholyte (catholyte fed).
 Son fig. 2.

-7. The system of claim 1, wherein an applied direct current to the power source establishes an electric potential between the cathode and the anode, the membrane allowing for production of hydrogen gas at the cathode and oxygen gas at the anode (a constant current was applied, thus it would have been direct current).
+7. The system of claim 1, wherein the power source applies a direct current to the cathode and the anode to establish an electrical potential between the first chamber and the second chamber, the membrane allowing for production of hydrogen gas at the cathode and oxygen gas at the anode (a constant current was applied to the electrodes, thus it would have been direct current).
 Son pp. 8352-54, figs. 1-2.

 8. The system of claim 1, wherein the anolyte comprises a higher ionic strength than the catholyte, and wherein the membrane allows water molecules to pass from the catholyte to the anolyte to replace water molecules hydrolyzed due to operation of the system (anolyte has higher concentration and the membrane passes water).
 Son figs. 1-2.